Litoral Department: Treaties

-The treaty of 1866 established the border between the two States on the parallel 24°, creating an area of common interests between 23 and 25 degrees south latitude.
+The treaty of 1866 established the border between the two States on the 24° parallel, creating an area of common interest between 23 and 25 degrees south latitude.

-The treaty of 1874, which established the final boundary between the two nations the parallel 24°, provided that for a period of 25 years, new taxes shall not be imposed on the Chilean people and companies based in the area.
+The treaty of 1874, which established the final boundary between the two nations on the 24° parallel, provided that for a period of 25 years, new taxes shall not be imposed on the Chilean people and companies based in the area.

 Chile was willing to move down the coast from the desert to allow Bolivia a sovereign outlet to the ocean, under the conditions seen before.
 This eliminated the area of common interest from the treaty of 1866.

 Bolivia and Peru, bound by a secret treaty of defensive alliance since 1873 (one year before the border treaty with Chile), were defeated by Chile in the War of the Pacific which lasted until 1884, costing Bolivia its coast and Peru its department of Tarapacá.
 Though the coast was a valuable source of saltpeter, it was not the cause.

 Claim

 Since then, Bolivia retains the policy of a territorial claim of a sovereign outlet to the Pacific Ocean.
 As part of this policy, the national coat of arms shows 10 stars: the 9 current departments and the tenth representing the former Litoral Department.

 The internal communications of the armed forces carried the slogan in the footnotes: "The sea is ours by right.
 To recover it is a duty." (in Spanish, "El mar es nuestro por derecho, recuperarlo es un deber").

 Día del Mar is celebrated annually in Bolivia.
-During the week long event, Bolivia reasserts their claim to their lost territory; some of the celebrations contain Chilenophobic statements.
+During the week long event, Bolivia reasserts their claim to their lost territory; some of the celebrations contain anti-Chilean statements.